All Episodes

 Did anybody bring to you that information?

-Because look, if I were coming, and I've got this in you know, I I see all this tr uh Trump stuff in Trump Tower, and their guys say Flynn talking to the Russian ambassador.
+Because look, if I were Comey, and I've got this, you know, I see all this Trump stuff in Trump Tower, and there are guys, say, Flynn, talking to the Russian ambassador.

 You know, before I move that around or move further in that, I go to the Attorney General and say, look, we've got something here, and we're going to pursue it, and I think you ought to know it.

-And so at the Attorney General and the President, I think, would have to sign off on that.
+And so the Attorney General, and the President, I think, would have to sign off on that.

-Uh I wouldn't believe that it any way, shape, matter, or form.
+I wouldn't believe that in any way, shape, matter, or form.

-Now, there was one Pfizer warrant, John Solomon and Sarah Carter reported that was given just before the election in October, but there was also a separate warrant, and neither one was really specifically against Trump, but on an ancillary level, they did actually surveil Trump Towers server.
+Now, there was one FISA warrant, John Solomon and Sarah Carter reported, that was given just before the election in October.

-Yeah, and also they they surveyed, you know, you all these Russian contacts, all which are legitimate.
+Yeah, and also they surveyed all these Russian contacts, which are legitimate.

-And if these individuals mentioned what something about Trump and his people, or they talk to Trump people, this automatically is picked up and the name the conversation and the names of the Americans are supposed to be masked.
+And if these individuals mentioned something about Trump and his people, or they talked to Trump people, this automatically is picked up, and the conversation and the names of the Americans are supposed to be masked.

 And what about John Podesta's connections to the Russians during the campaign?